uber/h3/website/docs/core-library/overview.md

+---
+id: overview
-# Overview of the H3 Geospatial Indexing System
+title: Overview of the H3 Geospatial Indexing System
+sidebar_label: Overview
+slug: /core-library/overview
+---

 The **H3** geospatial indexing system is a discrete global grid system (see [Sahr et al., 2003](http://webpages.sou.edu/~sahrk/sqspc/pubs/gdggs03.pdf)) consisting of a multi-precision hexagonal tiling of the sphere with hierarchical indexes.
 The hexagonal grid system is created on the planar faces of a sphere-circumscribed icosahedron, and the grid cells are then projected to the surface of the sphere using an inverse face-centered polyhedral gnomonic projection.